Pip finds Miss Havisham sitting by the fire with Estella knitting at her feet.

 Miss Havisham has a Wicked Witch of the East moment and snaps her cane on the ground wrathfully, proclaiming that she has no reason to be kind to anyone on earth.

-Pip then asks Miss Havisham to be kind to Mr. Pocket and Herbert Pocket, as he knows them to be cool chaps.
-Pip asks her to invest in Herbert’s career, and to never tell Herbert that he had petitioned Miss Havisham on his behalf.
+Pip then asks Miss Havisham to be kind to Mr. Pocket and Herbert Pocket, and then—brace yourself—professes his love to Estella, in front of Miss Havisham and everything.

-Pip continues to bear his soul to Estella, to which she replies that she does not feel a thing, that she is heartless, and that it is not in her nature to love anyone.
+Pip continues to bare his soul to Estella, to which she replies that she doesn't feel a thing, that she's heartless, and that it is not in her nature to love anyone.

-Pip asks her whether she loves Drummle, and Estella replies that she's completely fed up with that word, "love."
-She doesn’t love anything, she tells Pip.
-However, she is going to marry Drummle.
+What about Drummle?
+Estella replies that she's completely fed up with that word, "love," but she is going to marry Drummle.

-Estella asks Pip whether he is a "visionary boy or man," (3.44.64) and Pip launches into one of the most beautiful speeches of literary history.
-It is in the Shmoop Hall of Fame as being among the best love speeches.
-Ever.
-Check it out, because Shmoop can’t do it justice here.
+Estella asks Pip whether he's a "visionary boy or man" (44.64), and Pip launches into one of the most beautiful speeches of literary history.
 Trust us, you'll need to consume an entire carton of Ben and Jerry's after you read it.
 At the end, Pip says, "Oh, God bless you, God forgive you!"
-(3.44.70)
+(44.70).

-Pip is devastated.
+Pip feels like he's been stunned.
 He leaves Satis House, but he can't go back to the Blue Boar for fear of seeing the spider.
 So, he does what any of us would do in the same situation: he walks all the way back to London.

 It's midnight when he crosses the London Bridge.
 He gets to his apartment building, and the porter at the gate gives him a note.
 The note says, "DON'T GO HOME."